opendatasoft/ods-documentation/source/notifications/index.rst

 Recipients
 ~~~~~~~~~~

-- Users on the domain with an edit_dataset permission
+- Users on the domain with the "Edit all datasets" permission
-- Users on the dataset's security with an edit_dataset permission
+- Users on the dataset's security with the "Edit all datasets" permission

 Daily report